 Explore Malaysia: Top Holiday Destinations for 2026

-1. Kuala Lumpur – The Dynamic Capital
+1. Kuala Lumpur – City Life with a Twist

 Photo from @Trip.com